MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 > * System properties aren't supported on compressed data.
 > * For `csv` mapping, properties are added at the beginning of the record in the order listed in the table below.
 For `json` mapping, properties are added according to property names in the following table.

+### System properties

-### Event Hub exposes the following system properties
+Event Hub exposes the following system properties:

 |Property |Data Type |Description|
 |---|---|---|